Ajeya27/Lab1_202001036/README.md

 3.Ensures that confidential information (e.g. passwords) is not stored in plain text for security reasons.<br />
 4.Reduce the security risk of the software.<br />
 5.Runs only within the institute LAN.<br />
+6.Delivers a web application using HTML 5.<br />
 <br />
 #Q2 Identify scope, features and non-functional aspects of the following problem.<br />
 Approximately 5% of the world population (or a staggering 466 million people) suffers from